 38 H.J. of Tex., 83rd Leg., R.S.
 2360 (2013).
 39 Tex.
 H.B.
 11, 83rd Leg., R.S.
 (2013).
 40 H.J. of Tex., 83rd Leg., R.S.
 2019 (2013).

 41 Tex.
 H.R.
 Deadlines Calendar, 83rd Leg., R.S.
 (2013).

-the House Appropriations Committee.42 SJR 1 proposes the transfer of \$2 billion from the rainy day fund to the credit of the SWIFT for water projects, but makes such appropriation contingent upon an affirmative vote by the citizens of Texas in the November 2013 election.43 SJR 1 would also appropriate from the economic stabilization fund \$2.9 billion for transportation projects, and \$500 million for public education.44 While SJR 1 accomplishes the same transfer of funds contemplated in HB 11, the additional requirement of statewide voter approval of such a measure may ultimately pose an obstacle for appropriation of money to fund the SWIFT.
+While HB 11 has been eliminated as a possible vehicle for appropriation of funds to the SWIFT, other bills moving through the legislative process as of this writing hold promise for a SWIFT funding mechanism.
+For example, Senate Joint Resolution 1 ("SJR 1") by Senate Finance Committee Chairman Tommy Williams has been voted out of the Senate and referred to the House Appropriations Committee.42 SJR 1 proposes the transfer of \$2 billion from the rainy day fund to the credit of the SWIFT for water projects, but makes such appropriation contingent upon an affirmative vote by the citizens of Texas in the November 2013 election.43 SJR 1 would also appropriate from the economic stabilization fund \$2.9 billion for transportation projects, and \$500 million for public education.44 While SJR 1 accomplishes the same transfer of funds contemplated in HB 11, the additional requirement of statewide voter approval of such a measure may ultimately pose an obstacle for appropriation of money to fund the SWIFT.